 Fagerhult continuously provides information about the Group's performance and financial position to the market.
 The quality of external financial reporting is ensured through various activities and procedures.
-The CEO is responsible for the accuracy and high quality of all information provided, for example, financial press releases and presentation materials for various meetings with the media, shareholders and investors.
-An information policy applies for external communication that provides guidelines to the presentation of such information.
+The CEO is responsible for the accuracy and high quality of all information provided, for example, financial press releases and presentation materials for various meetings with the media, shareholders and investors

 The policy is intended to ensure that Fagerhult's information requirements are met in an accurate and complete manner.
 The most important governing documents, in the form of policies and instructions, are kept up-to-date and are communicated via the appropriate channels, mainly electronically.

 Internal information and communication is about creating awareness among the Group's employees about external and internal governing instruments, including authorities and responsibilities.
-During the year the CFO circulated to the relevant personnel a Financial Internal Guidelines document which complements the 2015 issued Minimum Internal Control Requirements.
+During 2019 the CFO re-issued to the relevant personnel an update of the Group's Financial Internal Control Guidelines as well as the Group's Financial Policy document.
+The significant update to the internal controls document was the addition of an IT internal controls section.

 Fagerhult's whistle-blower policy means that each employee has the right to report suspected breaches of laws or regulations without fear of reprisal.